thomasloupe/SimulaCLI/README.md

   - Example: `cd music && ls` - Change to music directory, then list contents if successful
 - `&` - **Background operator**: Execute command in background (simulated)
   - Example: `sleep 10 &` - Run sleep command in background

-**Note:** Commands can be interrupted with `Ctrl+C`, and operators respect proper command execution flow and error handling.

 ## Package System